5 Steps to Choose A New Interior Paint Scheme

 However, choosing the right colour can be a chore that fills people with dread.
 The fear of getting it wrong means lots of people end up sticking with what they already have for years.

 Do you think it’s time to get a bit more up-to-date with your decorating choices?
 You can always leave it to professional painters to help you choose the best colour scheme, but it can also be fun to go through the steps yourself.
 There are a lot of tips to help you decide what colour is going to complement your room and give you years of joy in the future.
-Here’s our top five.
+Here are our top five.

 Mood and Environment